Melanis Rivera-Rodriguez, Psy.D.

 Specialty: Anxiety, depression, mood disorders, eating disorders and personality disorders.

 Melanis Rivera-Rodríguez is a licensed psychologist formally trained in cognitive-behavioral therapy (CBT) and evidence-based practices.
-In addition to teaching and research, she provides psychology services to our medical students at the HWCOM Medical Student Counseling and Wellness Center.
+In addition to teaching and research, she provides psychology services to our medical students as part of Student Well-being and Mental Health Services.

-Before joining FIU, Dr. Rivera-Rodríguez provided clinical health psychology services for HIV/AIDS patients at Jackson Memorial Hospital/University of Miami Miller School of Medicine.
-She also worked at inpatient/outpatient care settings focused on the treatment of eating disorders.
+Before joining FIU, Rivera-Rodríguez provided clinical health psychology services for HIV/AIDS patients at Jackson Memorial Hospital/University of Miami Miller School of Medicine.
+She also worked in inpatient/outpatient care settings focused on the treatment of eating disorders.

 Areas of Interest